February 1 – June 22, 2014

 Meadow Mouse, completed by Audubon’s son, John

-finalized for public distribution.
+work was finalized for public distribution.

 Julie Dunn-Morton, Curator of Fine